PolymerGuy/recolo/paper.md

 ---

 # Summary
-The ability to picture the internals of a body in a non-invasive way is vital for both diagnostics and research in a broad range of fields.
+The ability to determine the load applied to a structure without interfering with the experiment is crucial in experimental mechanics.
-Tomography is the imaging of body sections, typically acquired from projections of the body by using a penetrating wave, and then reconstructed by employing a reconstruction algorithm.
-Some cases allow for simplification of the tomographic problem, one of them being the presence of symmetries within the tomogram.
-Axi-symmetry reduces the tomographic reconstruction to the inversion of the Abel transform, which can be obtained from a single projection, having a fractional acquisition cost compared to typical datasets.
-In home-laboratory X-ray setups, X-rays are distributed in space as a conical beam rather than parallel rays, which has to be accounted for in the reconstruction of the tomogram.
+Fluid-structure-interaction effects caused by interaction between the deformation of the structure and the applied pressure are known to cause non-trivial loading scenarios which are difficult to quantify.
+This project aims at reconstructing the pressure load acting on a deforming structure by means of the virtual fields method [Kaufmann2019,Kaufmann2020].
+If the properties of the structure, here being a plate, is known, the pressure loading can be reconstructed both temporally and spatially.
+In order to understand the capabilities and error sources associated with the technique, the package provides tools for performing virtual experiments based on analytical data or data from finite element simulations.
+Tools for performing deflectometry using the grid method are also provided.

-``Recolo`` is a Python package that allows for the reconstruction of axi-symmetric tomograms when the projections have been obtained by a conical beam.
+``Recolo`` is a Python package that allows for the reconstruction of pressure loads acting on plated structures by using the virtual fields method [].
-Excellent Python packages such as TomoPy [@Gursoy2014] and the Astra toolbox [@Pelt2016; @vanAarle:16; @VANAARLE201535] are already available for tomographic reconstruction, but are general-purpose and do not exploit axi-symmetries.
-PyAbel [@Hickstein2016] is a Python project for inversion of the Abel transform but is focused on parallel beam geometries.
+Other VFM toolkits such as PeriPyVFM are readily available but are focused on different applications.

-``Recolo`` contains a collection of high-level functions that can be used to load datasets, perform virtual experiments and perform the tomographic reconstruction.
+``Recolo`` contains a collection of high-level functions which allows the user to perform virtual experiment on synthetically generated data as well as performing pressure reconstruction on experimental datasets.
+The pressure reconstruction algorithm is based on the work by Kaufmann et al. [@Kaufmann2019,Kaufmann2020].
-A Feldkamp David Kress algorithm [@Feldkamp:84] is used to reconstruct the tomograms, with modifications for reduced computational cost.
-The implementation relies on NumPy [@Numpy] and SciPy [@SciPy], as well as numerous packages for visualization and IO.
+The implementation is highly on numerical operations provided by NumPy [@Numpy] and SciPy [@SciPy] as well as visualization by Matplotlib [@Matplotlib].

-``Recolo`` was implemented for reconstructing axi-symmetric density fields measured by X-ray absorption radiography.
+``Recolo`` was implemented to determine the blast pressure load acting on plated structures a shock-tube apparatus.
-This project is a part of the ongoing research within the SFI CASA research group at NTNU and has been a key component in the pursuit of *in-situ* investigation of cavitation of polymers during deformation.
+This project is a part of the ongoing research within the SFI CASA research group at NTNU and is a key component in the pursuit of better understanding of fluid-structure-interaction effects in blast load scenarios.

 # Acknowledgements
 The author gratefully appreciates the financial support from the Research Council of Norway through the Centre for Advanced Structural Analysis, Project No. 237885 (SFI-CASA).